PICS Organization Name

 The National LGBTQ Task Force builds power, takes action and creates change to achieve freedom and justice for lesbian, gay, bisexual, transgender and queer (LGBTQ) people and their families.
 As a progressive social justice organization, the Task Force works toward a society that values and respects the diversity of human expression and identity and achieves equity for all.
 The Task Force approaches advocacy through an intersectional lens.
 While the word “intersectional” has taken on a meaning more akin to “diversity” in the popular lexicon of social justice advocacy, we mean it as it was originally intended.
 We recognize that people experience oppression in a manner that is reflective of their multiple overlapping identities; when identities overlap, they merge to form a whole being that experiences the world differently than it would if those identities were examined in isolation.

-The Task Force greatly benefits from interns, including from last year's PICS Intern, to help with a range of administrative work, particularly around galvanizing support for our upcoming 30th anniversary Creating Change Conference, to be held in Washington DC from January 24-28, 2018.
+The Task Force greatly benefits from interns, including from last year's PICS Intern, to help with a range of administrative work, particularly around galvanizing support for our upcoming 30th anniversary Creating Change Conference, to be held in Washington DC in January.

 The intern will work with the Creating Change department, as well as with the Advocacy and Action Department, to build support for Creating Change.
 The conference hosts nearly 4,000 people each year, and focuses on building a future where everyone is free to be themselves in every aspect of their lives.
 The intern will be tasked with basic administrative work, which may include some light writing and other organizational responsibilities.
 They will also work with Task Force organizers around assisting with outreach for organizing events, logistics for volunteer recruitment, attending team meetings, and other recruitment events designed to inform the public about the conference and interest people in attending.